mesopelagique/4dbisect/README.md

 ### Put in PATH

-You could install it to `/usr/local/bin` for instance to use it everywhere (or set .build/release/4dbisect in your $PATH)
+You could install it to `/usr/local/bin` for instance to use it everywhere

 ```bash
 sudo cp .build/release/4dbisect /usr/local/bin
 ````

+or add `YOUR_CURRENT_PATH/.build/release/` in your $PATH

 ## How to install the released version